seepick/kaml/README.md

             }
         }
     }
-}
+} saveYamlTo File("continuous.yaml")
 ```

-Then execute invoke the DSLs `.toYamlString()` and save it to a file of your choice.
+Or get the Yaml string yourself by invoking `toYaml()` and do how it seems fit for you.

 Setup
 ------------------------------------------------------------------------------------------------------------------------